LGPD: Learn about the data protection law and how it works in digital marketing

 treatment agents

-Another key point to be detailed for the implementation of actions that ensure legal compliance for a company specialized in industrial painting, for example, are the agents involved.
+Another fundamental point to be detailed for the implementation of actions that ensure legal compliance for a company specialized in industrial painting, for example, are the involved agents.

 Everyone must be aware of their role, function and purpose in the processing of personal data.
 Furthermore, the LGPD designates four agents, with different roles related to data processing, they are: